tprasadtp/ubuntu-post-install/CONTRIBUTING.md

    	path = data
    	url = https://github.com/tprasadtp/ubuntu-post-install-data.git
    ```
-   - Nuke everything inside `/data` (If you dodn’t want to rip hair from your scalp)
+   - Nuke everything inside `/data` (If you don’t want to rip hair from your scalp)
    - Update submodules.